AnH0ang/universal-data-catalog/README.md

 ## Usage

-Specify the loading configuration for your data in a separate `config.yaml` file.
+Set the load configuration for your data in a separate `config.yaml` file.

 ```yaml
 # catalog.yml